6-step guide: When to start collecting Social Security

 Is it smart to sign up for a check as soon as you turn 62, the youngest possible age?

 Or should you wait a few years, when you'll qualify for a bigger monthly payment?

-And if you do that, how long is too long to postpone collecting your retirement benefit?
+And if you do, how long is too long to postpone collecting your retirement benefit?

 Deciding when to start Social Security is one of the most important retirement decisions you'll make.

 There are many factors to consider, including your personal financial situation.
 Here are six steps that will help you make the right call.

 You need to know how much your retirement benefits will be and when, exactly, you'll reach what the Social Security Administration (SSA) considers "full retirement age," the age at which you can receive those benefits without penalty.

 The amount of your benefits is based on your lifetime earnings.
 If you're over 60, but not yet receiving benefits, you should receive a statement in the mail from the Social Security administration reviewing your potential benefits at different retirement ages.

 The rest of us will need to get an online statement from Social Security.